-Wedding Photography at Southwark Register Office
+Wedding Photography at Southwark Register Office/Camberwell House

 A passionate and dynamic first kiss: The Garden Room at Southwark Register Office provided the perfect backdrop.